jjj11x/stc_rpncalc/README.md

 # STC DIY Calculator Firmware

 This is a replacement firmware for the diyleyuan calculator using the STC IAP15W413AS microcontroller (8051-compatible).
-This firmware replaces the pre-programmed firmware with a RPN calculator firmware.
+This firmware replaces the pre-programmed firmware with a new RPN calculator firmware.
 ![calculator](./calc.jpg)

 # Building